Death and funeral of Wallis, Duchess of Windsor

-The funeral of Wallis, Duchess of Windsor (born Bessie Wallis Warfield, later Simpson), took place on April 29, 1986.
-Wallis was the widow of Prince Edward, Duke of Windsor, who had been King of the United Kingdom from January 20 to December 11, 1936, reigning as Edward VIII before his abdication to marry Wallis, a divorcée.
+The funeral of Wallis, Duchess of Windsor (born Bessie Wallis Warfield, later Spencer, later Simpson), took place on April 29, 1986.
+Wallis was the widow of Prince Edward, Duke of Windsor, who had been King of the United Kingdom from January 20 to December 11, 1936, reigning as Edward VIII before his abdication to marry Wallis, an American divorcée.
 She was living in Paris at the time of her death.
 Her funeral took place at St George's Chapel in Windsor Castle and she was buried next to her husband at the Royal Burial Ground at Frogmore.

 Background

 At the time of her husband's death in 1972, Wallis was suffering from mental confusion due to arteriosclerosis.
 She became increasingly frail and eventually suffered from dementia, living the final years of her life as a recluse, supported by both her husband's estate and an allowance from Queen Elizabeth II.
 She suffered several falls and broke her hip twice.
 She also suffered a series of strokes.
 By 1980, her speech had become fully impaired and she lost her ability to speak.
 A severe case of arthritis resulted in her fingers becoming so malformed that they could no longer hold her wedding ring.
 Records were also played for her in her bedroom to reduce the effects of dementia on her memory.
 Towards the end, she was confined to bed and did not receive any visitors, apart from her doctor and nurses.

 Wallis died on April 24, 1986, at 4 route du Champ d'Entraînement in Paris, about two months short of her 90th birthday.
 Commenting on her final years and suffering, her friend Diana, Lady Mosley said "It wasn't really a life at all.
 I'm delighted to hear she has died.
 I wish she'd died many years ago."
 On April 27, her remains were flown from Paris by an aircraft of the Queen's Flight to RAF Benson and then escorted by a seven-car cortège.
 Flags flew at half-mast on government buildings and floral tributes were sent from around the world.
 A period of mourning was observed from April 25 to April 29, the day of her funeral.